hkirk/swtafp-slides/slides/01/01-intro.md

 ### Namespaces and Modules

-- Namespace lets you organize F\# programming elements into.
+- Namespace lets you organize F\# programming related elements.
   - Must be top level in a file
   - Cannot contain values/function directly
 - Modules are used to group values, type and functions